-- 11.1 I have attached to this report a copy of my receipts and payments account from 24 January 2013 the date of my appointment as Liquidator to 31 December 2013.
+11.1 I have attached to this report a copy of my receipts and payments account from 24 January 2013 the date of my appointment as Liquidator to 30 June 2014.
 Due to the volume of transactions arising from the insurance claims admission, quantification and handling process, I have set up an accounting system for the estate based on standard company accounting software and incorporating a purchase ledger.
 Monthly accounts are prepared on an accruals basis which allows me and my team to monitor and control the approval, posting and payment of invoices while allowing me to monitor the assets and committed liabilities of the estate.
 Legislation relating to liquidations requires me to report receipts and payments in the prescribed form of a receipts and payments account reflecting actual bank transactions as opposed to accounts prepared on an accruals basis including creditors or services provided to me as liquidator.
-In preparing this receipts and payments account for the period from 24 January 2013 to 31 December 2013 from the estate accounts as at 31 December 2013 prepared on an accruals basis, I have reversed the movement of purchase ledger creditors balances as at 31 December 2013. - 11.2 Items included in the Receipts and Payments account are for the most part selfexplanatory but I offer further information and explanation as set out below:
+In preparing this receipts and payments account for the period from 24 January 2013 to 30 June 2014 from the estate accounts as at 30 June 2014 prepared on an accruals basis, I have reversed the movement of purchase ledger creditors balances as at 30 June 2014.